 The bobbin is the storage receptacle for the yarn.
 The yarn is wound automatically on as it is spun.
-The bobbin rotates freely on the flyer shaft and is turned and controlled by the brake band.
+The bobbin rotates freely on the flyer shaft and is turned and controlled by the brake band (on scotch tension wheels like the Rose, Suzies and Pioneer).